Awards & Recognition

 Open shoulder surgery repairs a shoulder joint with damage due to disease, aging, injury, or overuse.
 Common open shoulder surgeries include fracture repair, rotator cuff repair, and joint replacement.
 Open shoulder surgery may restore full motion and pain-free use of your shoulder.

-Call Dignity Health - St. Rose Dominican at 702.616.4900 or find an orthopedic surgeon online with expertise in open shoulder surgery in the Greater Las Vegas and Henderson area.
+Call Dignity Health - St. Rose Dominican hospitals at (702) 616-4900 or find an orthopedic surgeon online with expertise in open shoulder surgery in Las Vegas and Henderson, NV.

 If other treatment options haven't worked for you, open shoulder surgery may be the next step.
 Your doctor may recommend open shoulder surgery for: